-Click the image below to download the free PDF checklist so that you can keep track of what tasks you've done and what's left to do.
+Click the button below to download our free PDF checklist so that you can keep track of what tasks you've done and what's left to do.

 Who should I inform about moving house?

 Even if you use the Post Office's mail-redirection service, it's a good idea to inform important companies, such as banks and utility companies, directly.

 Make a list of all the companies and organisations you need to inform, including their contact details and when to do it by.